-For most sellers and buyers, the sale and purchase of a business is the one of the biggest, if not the biggest, transaction they’ll ever enter into.
+For most sellers and buyers, the sale and purchase of a business is one of the biggest, if not the biggest, transaction they’ll ever enter into.
 Accordingly, buyers looking to make a safe and viable purchase will compare different businesses’ sales prices, cash flows and operations.
 While conducting due diligence of the subject business, serious buyers will utilize the various databases available to assist them in determining how much they should pay for a business.
 Buyers will also try and understand the various financial documents and contracts the seller has provided the buyer to review.
-Most buyers will try to decipher the database, financial and legal information, but will not succeed in accurately determining a businesses’ fair value.
+Most buyers will try to decipher the database, financial, and legal information, but will not succeed in accurately determining a businesses’ fair value.
 Many hidden liabilities exist, which can reduce the value of the business, which the seller may or may not be aware of and which the buyer may not discover.
 Other buyers will rely on professionals such as their business lawyer and/or CPA to help analyze the target business.
 This can get pricey as most often a buyer will analyze multiple businesses during their search for the business they deem the right fit.

-Due diligence, including a proper valuation of a business has always been necessary, whether pre or during COVID-19, to establish a viable sales price for the business and for the buyer to determine whether or not they should purchase the business at or near such sales price.
-A valuation of a seller’s business should take into account the financial, legal, human resource and operational information of the last several years leading up to the pandemic, the potential impact of the pandemic, insight into the numbers generated during the pandemic and an analysis of the business and the industry in which the business operates going forward as we eventually emerge from the pandemic.
-Clearly, we don’t how know long the pandemic will last, what it will look like after, who will disappear, and who will thrive.
+Due diligence, including a proper valuation of a business, has always been necessary, whether pre or during COVID-19, to establish a viable sales price for the business and for the buyer to determine whether or not they should purchase the business at or near such a sales price.
+A valuation of a seller’s business should take into account the financial, legal, human resource, and operational information of the last several years leading up to the pandemic, the potential impact of the pandemic, insight into the numbers generated during the pandemic, and an analysis of the business and the industry in which the business operates going forward as we eventually emerge from the pandemic.
+Clearly, we don’t know long the pandemic will last, what it will look like after, who will disappear, and who will thrive.
 However, the opportunities are present for both sellers and buyers of businesses who are prepared and armed with critical information and insight.